yaringal/barista-assist/README.md

 custom_components/barista_assist/frontend/dashboard.yaml
 ```

-It uses only stock Home Assistant cards/features.
-The adjacent JavaScript file is only the Community Dashboard strategy bridge; it contains no hand-built UI.
+It uses stock Home Assistant cards/features.
+The adjacent JavaScript file is the Community Dashboard strategy bridge.

 Entity names and icons are provided by: